 Item Status All Main Isolating Valves OPEN and sealed with tamperproof seals All Manual Releases CLOSE position and sealed Alarm Shut-Off Valve (11A) OPEN position Priming Ball Valve (18B) OPEN Control-Chamber Gauge OPEN gauge valve, the Pressure Gauge indicates rate of pressure in Control-Chamber Upstream Pressure Gauge OPEN gauge valve, the Pressure Gauge indicates the upstream supply pressure to the Deluge Valve Drip-Check Device (19B) VENTED: Push the knob to confirm that there is no leakage.
-Control Panel & Detections Are in service and in its stand-by position.
-Pneumatic Release System 20 to 30 psig (1.4 to 2.0 barg) is maintained, pressure supply system is ON and functioning properly Releasing Devices CLOSED with no leaking
+Control Panel & Detections Are in service and in a stand-by position.
+Pneumatic Release System 20 to 30 psig (1.4 to 2.0 barg) is maintained, pressure supply system is ON and functioning properly